gegian22/latin102portfolio21/translation3.md

 B. Grammatical questions
 1. In the phrase, Iove adiutore, what case is Iove?
-What kind of construction is this phrase Iove is the abaltive and it is an ablative absolute construction.
+What kind of construction is this phrase?
+Iove is the abaltive and it is an ablative absolute construction.

 2. What case is stercus, and why is it in that case?